Taylor Adams » Principal's Corner & Newsletter

 Student Voice Committee led by Mr. McCabe (bi-weekly)

-Rainbow Club led by Mrs. Daley (bi-weekly)
+Rainbow Club led by Mrs. Daley (has been moved to meet during the school day)

 🏁Sports- Mr. Givens, Sports Liaison